cysouw/diathesis/text/c04_reflexive.md

 ## Introduction

-When using the grammatical term [reflexive]{.smallcaps} a distinction has to be made between 'self-inflicting' [reflexive reference]{.smallcaps} and the [reflexive pronoun]{.smallcaps}.
+When using the grammatical term ~~reflexive~~ a distinction has to be made between 'self-inflicting' ~~reflexive reference~~ and the ~~reflexive pronoun~~.
 The reflexive pronoun is easily identified in the third person as *sich*.
 One of the uses of this reflexive pronoun is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
 For example, the verb *waschen* 'to wash' has two roles, the 'washer' and the 'washee' \Next[a].
 Crucially, with 'self-inflicting' reflexive reference using *sich* \Next[b] these two different roles are still expressed in the sentence.
 The reflexive pronoun in \Next[b] only indicates that the two roles are performed by the same participant, opposing it to \Next[a] in which the two roles are performed by different participants.
 With the reflexive pronoun in \Next[b], both roles are still explicitly marked, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis.^[From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking 'self-inflicting' reflexive reference [@dixon2014: 172ff.].
 For languages with verbal derivation the verb is being marked as 'self-inflicting' and one role is completely dropped.
 It is probably preferable to analyse verbal 'self-inflicting' reflexive reference in such languages as a kind of diathesis.]

 \ex.
  \a.
 Er wäscht ihn.
  \b.
 Er wäscht sich.

 Although German does not show diathesis for 'self-inflicting' reflexive reference, the reflexive pronoun is used in many different diatheses in German, for example anticausative \Next[a], see [@sec:reflexive-anticausative] or antipassive \Next[b], see [@sec:reflexive-accusative-antipassive].
 In these examples, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
-There is a long tradition to call such constructions [middle]{.smallcaps}.
+There is a long tradition to call such constructions ~~middle~~.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].

 \ex.
  \a.
 Ich schließe den Schrank.
 Der Schrank schließt sich.